 During transversal CNOT operations, physical CNOT gates are applied between the corresponding data qubits of two logical qubits.
-These physical CNOT gates propagate errors between the data qubits in a deterministic way: X errors on the control qubit are copied to the target qubit and Z errors on the target qubit are copied to the control qubit (see Extended Data Fig. 4b).
-As a result, the syndrome of a particular logical qubit can contain information about the errors that have occurred on another logical qubit, at the point in time in which the pair underwent a transversal CNOT operation.
-We can use the information about these correlations and improve the circuit fidelity by jointly decoding the logical qubits involved in the algorithm.
-We note that this is closely related to other recent developments in decoding entire circuits, or so-called space-time decoding 76-79.
-It is also related to Steane error correction, for which errors are intentionally propagated from a data logical qubit onto an ancilla logical qubit, which is then projectively measured to extract the syndrome of the data logical qubit.
+These physical CNOT gates propagate errors between the data qubits in a deterministic way: X errors on the control qubit are copied to the target qubit, and Z errors on the target qubit are copied to the control qubit (see ED Fig. 4b).
+As a result, the syndrome of a particular logical qubit can contain information about the errors that have occured on another logical qubit, at the point in time in which the pair underwent a transversal CNOT operation.
+We can leverage the information about these correlations and improve the circuit fidelity by jointly decoding the logical qubits involved in the algorithm.
+We note that this is closely related to other recent developments in decoding entire circuits, or so-called space-time decoding [72-75].
+It is also related to Steane error correction [76], where errors are intentionally propagated from a data logical qubit onto an ancilla logical qubit, which is then projectively measured to extract the syndrome of the data logical qubit.

 To perform correlated decoding, we solve the problem of finding the most likely error given the measured syndrome.
-We start by constructing a decoding hypergraph based on a description of the logical algorithm, which describes how each physical error mechanism (for example, a Pauli-error channel after a two-qubit gate) propagates onto the measured stabilizers .
+We start by constructing a decoding hypergraph based on a description of the logical algorithm, which describes how each physical error mechanism (e.g. a Pauli-error channel after a two-qubit gate) propagates onto the measured stabilizers [72, 77].
 The hypergraph vertices correspond to the stabilizer measurement results.
 Each edge or hyperedge corresponds to a physical error mechanism that affects the stabilizers it connects, with an edge weight related to the probability of that error.
 Each hyperedge can connect stabilizers both within and between logical qubit blocks (see Fig. 2b).
-We then run a decoding algorithm that uses this hypergraph, along with each experimental snapshot, to find the most likely physical error consistent with the measurements.
-This correction is then applied in software (with the exception of Fig. 4e, which is decoded in real time).
+We then run a decoding algorithm which uses this hypergraph, along with each experimental snapshot, to find the most likely physical error consistent with the measurements.
+This correction is then applied in software (with the exception of Fig. 4e, which is decoded real-time).

 Concretely, to construct the hypergraph for a given logical circuit, we perform the following procedure.
-For each logical algorithm (in this section, considering only Clifford gates), we identify a set of N detectors (vertices of the hypergraph) $D_i \in \{0, 1\}$ for i = 1, ..., N, which are sensitive to physical errors occurring during the logical circuit.
+For each logical algorithm (in this section considering only Clifford gates), we identify a set of N detectors (vertices of the hypergraph) $D_i \in \{0,1\}$ for $i=1,\ldots,N$, which are sensitive to physical errors occuring during the logical circuit.
 A detector is either on (1) or off (0) to indicate the presence of an error.
-For the general case, we let $D_i = 0$ if the ith stabilizer measurement matches the measurement of its backwards-propagated Pauli operator at a previous time and 1 otherwise (the latter indicates that an error has occurred).
-In particular, for our surface-code experiments, detectors in the final projective measurement are computed by comparing the final projective measurement of the stabilizers with the value of the ancilla-based stabilizer measurement that occurred before the CNOT (note that, owing to our state-preparation procedure, the initial stabilizer measurement is randomly ±1, but the detector is deterministically zero in the absence of noise).
-For our 2D colour-code experiments, the initial stabilizers are deterministically +1, so each detector is equal to zero if the corresponding stabilizer in the final projective measurement is +1.
-To construct the concrete hypergraph and hyperedge weights, we then use Stim to identify the probability $p_i$ (j = 1,..., M) of each error mechanism $E_i$ in the circuit using a Pauli-channel noise model with approximate experimental error rates, along with the detectors that are affected by E:.
+For the general case, we let $D_i = 0$ if the i^{th} stabilizer measurement matches the measurement of its backwards-propagated Pauli operator at a previous time, and 1 otherwise (the latter indicates that an error has occured).
+In particular, for our surface code experiments, detectors in the final projective measurement are computed by comparing the final projective measurement of the stabilizers with the value of the ancillabased stabilizer measurement that occured before the CNOT (note that due to our state-preparation procedure, the initial stabilizer measurement is randomly ± 1 , but the detector is deterministically zero in the absence of noise).
+For our twodimensional color code experiments, the initial stabilizers are deterministically +1, so each detector is equal to zero if the corresponding stabilizer in the final projective measurement is +1.
+To construct the concrete hypergraph and hyperedge weights, we then use Stim [72] to identify the probability p_j (j = 1, ..., M) of each error mechanism E_i in the circuit using a Pauli-channel noise model with approximate experimental error rates, along with the detectors that are affected by E_i .